 Do you think it takes a special kind of person to survive running a business?
 What traits do you need?

 I don't think running a business is for everyone.
-I think you have to be incredibly self-disciplined and well motivated.
-Unless you outsource certain tasks (which I'd highly recommend), you end up doing every part of your job – like the marketing, admin, tea making, accounts, box packing, etc.
+I think you have to be incredibly self-disciplined and well-motivated.
+Unless you outsource specific tasks (which I'd highly recommend), you end up doing every part of your job – like the marketing, admin, tea making, accounts, box packing, etc.

 You also have to be creative and sometimes juggling all those things can be pretty intense.
 However, running your own business is so rewarding and being able to do what I love every single day makes it completely worthwhile.